akshhthakkar/odoo_Rapid-ERP/README.md

 ### ⚙️ Render (Backend & Frontend Blueprint)

-A `render.yaml` infrastructure-as-code file is included in the root directory.
+The `render.yaml` infrastructure-as-code file is included in the root directory.
 It automatically configures the Node.js backend Web Service and provides the necessary rewrite rules for a static frontend site if you choose to host both on Render.

 ---